Forensic Statement Analysis – Linguistic Analysis

 Civil Litigation | School & College Law

-The science of examining the written statement has existed for many years; however, it’s still an undervalued and underused tool that can add clarity to both civil and criminal investigations.
+Linguistic analysis and analyzing statements have existed for many years; however, it is still an undervalued and underused discipline that can add clarity to both civil and criminal investigations.

-The written statement from a party in a criminal or civil matter which outlines an event will provide linguistic clues.
-The clues come from the writer’s personal account of what happened and can often reveal rich information which should be explored further, or information which may be truthful or deceptive.
-While the process of linguistic statement analysis is not a perfect science, it brings with it a high degree of unbiased accuracy.
+The written statement from a party in a criminal or civil matter which outlines an event often provides linguistic clues.
+The clues come from the writer’s personal account of what happened and can reveal rich information which should be explored further, or information which may be truthful or deceptive.
+While the process of linguistic analysis is imperfect, it brings with it a high degree of unbiased accuracy.
 There is no traditional interviewing involved but only the writer’s discourse.
-There are a few considerations which have to be taken into account; however, it can be applicable in most any situation.
+There are a few considerations which must be taken into account; however, it can be applicable in most any situation.

-If you’re an attorney perhaps you’ve had cases where a client or victim withheld information on or failed to mention something which casts doubt on their story.
+If you’re an attorney perhaps you’ve had cases where parties withheld information or failed to mention something which casts doubt on their story.
 Unfortunately, it may have occurred during a trial or deposition.
 It may have been an omission which was inconsequential (or very critical), but magnified by the opposing side.
 Again, you’re skilled at your profession, but a linguistic analysis can be a tool to better assist you.
 Would you want to know about potential issues before hand?

 • In a motor vehicle accident, a plaintiff was less than candid about her reason for being in a particular area.
 Although it had nothing to with the accident, it was used to impugn her testimony.